fkyprianou/deved-platform/content/blog/en/stream-audio-into-a-phone-call-with-node-js-1.md

 We need to expose our application to the Internet so that Vonage's servers can access our webhooks.
 We recommend using [ngrok](https://ngrok.io) for this.

-Follow the instructions in [this blog post](https://learn.vonage.com/blog/2017/07/04/local-development-nexmo-ngrok-tunnel-dr/) to install and run ngrok on port 3000.
+Follow the instructions in [this blog post](https://developer.vonage.com/en/blog/local-development-nexmo-ngrok-tunnel-dr) to install and run ngrok on port 3000.
 For example:

 ```bash
 ngrok http 3000
 ```

-ngrok will give you a temporary URL such as `https://914288e7.ngrok.io`.
+ngrok will give you a temporary URL, such as `https://914288e7.ngrok.io`.
 Make a note of it.

 Leave ngrok running while you are using the application; otherwise, the URLs will change, and you will need to reconfigure it.